nicksanford/rtspwebrtcbridge/README.md

 ## Description
 Hosts a WebRTC server on port 8080.

-Conects to an RTSP server hosting what is assumed to be a h264 video stream.
+Connects to an RTSP server hosting what is assumed to be a h264 video stream.

-Transorms the RSTP RTP packets be WebRTC compliant & forwards them to all WebRTC peers connected to the the WebRTC server.
+Transforms the RSTP RTP packets be WebRTC compliant & forwards them to all WebRTC peers connected to the the WebRTC server.

 ## Usage:
 ```bash